renfeng/singly-java/README.md

 If you don't wish to use Maven for your application, you can use Ant/Ivy to build the SinglySDK.jar and resolve dependencies.
 In the root of the sdk directory there are build.xml and ivy.xml files.
 Run ant in the root of the sdk directory.
 It will create a build directory, download all dependencies through Ivy, compile the sdk classes and create a SinglySDK.jar file in the jar directory.
 All jars in the jar directory must then be included in your application.

 The com.singly.client.SinglyServiceImpl is the main client class you will use within your application to authenticate and make API calls.
 This is not a Java main class, simply the SDK entry point.
 Please see the JavaDocs for that class for a complete description of authentication flow and API usage.
+Here is an example of how you would use the SinglyService.

+  import com.singly.client.InMemorySinglyAccountStorage;
+  import com.singly.util.HttpClientServiceImpl;
+  ...
+  HttpClientService httpClient = new HttpClientServiceImpl();
+  httpClient.initialize();
+  SinglyAccountStorage accountStorage = new InMemorySinglyAccountStorage();;
+  SinglyService client = new SinglyServiceImpl("yourClientId", "yourClientSecret",
+    accountStorage, httpClient);

+  Map<String, String> qparams = new LinkedHashMap<String, String>();
+  qparams.put("access_token", accountStorage.getAccessToken(account));
+  String servicesJson = singlyService.doGetApiRequest(account, "/services", qparams);
+  ...
+  use the data in your app

+Usually a custom SinglyAccountStorage implementation would need to be created to save accounts and access tokens to a db or other permanent storage.

 ## Android SDK